Shalfleet: Name

-Background
+History

-The name "Shalfleet" means "shallow stream".
-The stream in this case is the stream passing through the village, the Caul Bourne.
-It was recorded as "Aet Scealdan Fleote" in the 838.
-In 1086, in the Domesday Book, Shalfleet was called "Selceeflet".
-In Adam and Charles Black's guide book to the area published in 1870, there is a note that Shalfleet is "not too lively".
-It still has only one street with a traffic light at each end.
-Church of St. Michael the Archangel, Shalfleet was dedicated to St. Michael the Archangel in 1964.
+The Church of St. Michael the Archangel, Shalfleet was dedicated to St. Michael the Archangel in 1964.
 The Baptist church in the village of Wellow, was founded in 1801.
 There were several Methodist churches as well, which have all closed.
 Shalfleet had a railway station, shared with Calbourne, that was closed in 1953 when the line from Newport to Freshwater ceased operating.
 The New Inn pub dates from 1743.